Dhyana Yoga Course

 The Kaivalya Pada of the Yoga Sutras of Patanjali describes liberation, that is when the Seer has managed to completely isolate himself from the disturbances of the mind.
 In the Bhagavad Gita this state is called Moksha.

 Kaivalya (solitude, detachment, isolation) defines the ultimate goal of Ashtanga Yoga.
-That is, it is the isolation of Purusha from Prakriti and the Gunas, thus the Jivanmukti s freed from Samsara (cycle of birth and death) and achieves the Moksha of the Bhagavad Gita, liberation, and becomes Videhamukti.
+That is, it is the isolation of Purusha from Prakriti and the Gunas, thus the Jivanmukti is freed from Samsara (cycle of birth and death) and achieves the Moksha of the Bhagavad Gita, liberation, and becomes Videhamukti.

-Attachment (Vairagya) in the Yoga Sutras of Patanjali is one of the key elements to achieving liberation.
+Detachment (Vairagya) in the Yoga Sutras of Patanjali is one of the key elements to achieving liberation.
 Detachment has to be both towards material possessions and that generated by the pleasures of the ego.

 Detachment from the fruit of actions is also fundamental in the Bhagavad Gita: